BCF (BIM Collaboration Format)

 A BCF file can be compared to Whatsapp, since when using this BIM format it allows you to comment and send model markups related to clash reports to your project team members.

-What does BCF contain?
+What does open BIM Collaboration Format contain?

-First, BIM Collaboration Format includes information such as description, author, assignee, status, type, due date, GUID (Global Unique ID) etc. It also contains visuals, including viewpoints (IFC coordinates), snapshots, screenshots, and markups.
+First, BIM Collaboration Format includes information such as description, author, assignee, status, type, creation date, due date, GUID (Global Unique ID) etc. It also contains visuals, including viewpoints (IFC coordinates), snapshots, screenshots, and markups.
 BCF has references to the 3D model, to elements in the 3D model, to documents and to other issues.
 Communication is also stored such as correspondence and comments related to issues.

 BCF contains documentation including changes and amendments to the issue.
 All of this is saved as an XML and will generate results into a BCF file, so it contains all these aspects in a very simple way so the files are not too big.

-How does BCF work?
+How does open BIM Collaboration Format work?

 The first step is to identify the subject, that means the topic you want to communicate: an issue, a request for information etc.